syedalinaqihasni/coderabbit-docs/docs/platforms/gitlab-com.md

 ---
 title: Integrating CodeRabbit with GitLab.com
-description: Integrate CodeRabbit with GitLab.com
+description: Learn how to integrate CodeRabbit and add to your GitLab workflow.
 sidebar_label: GitLab.com
 sidebar_position: 2
 ---